Today’s Reading: Romans 13

 Yours for loving one another,

 P.S.
-Something special happened to me five years ago today.
+Something special happened to me on this day in 2012.
 Following a time of fasting and prayer, which ended with the Sunday evening service, I went to sleep as usual.
 At exactly 4:00 a.m.
 Monday I was awakened abruptly.
 I know that the Lord downloaded His call to do this blog.
 It happened again the same way two months later.
 On the digital clock it again read “4:00 a.m.” … the Lord reconfirmed to me the start date of the blog, Sunday, June 3rd, 2012, the day after our 50th anniversary on television (you can click here to find out more details from the video I put on the “About 100 Words” section of my blog).